johnnyhuy/seek-code-challenge/PROGRESS.md

 Having the state of infrastructure stored somewhere can be beneficial to dictate what we want to **change**, this includes deleting, updating and creating.
 The alternative would be to use the cloud provider's stateless API to build a snapshot of the infrastructure to essentially try mimic what Terraform is doing with state.

+Another great benefit is the ability to cross between cloud providers in a single module.
+Need Azure and GCP setup?
+Or an ACME cert to be loaded into a key vault?
+This can all be contained and managed via providers in modules.

 ### Cons?

 Well state can become malformed and we need to take steps to ensure that the state of infrastructure does not *drift* with the reality of what's deployed in the cloud.
 Operators will need to know how to stateful applications similar to how database engineers require knowledge in change the state of databases.